rasik-hasan/jest-test/Readme.md

 6. Running the tests takes a bit of time, please be patient and let it run.

 7. Added console logs in the functions just to show that the code is running and for dramatic purposes only.

+8. I used the example data provided as test data, I hope it's okay.